Jonanory/Schedule-Map/README.md

     8
 );
 ```

-To instantiate a Schedule Map with each node represented by a class T (in the above case, a string), two things are needed:
-- A List of all the T instances that should be represented as a node
-- A Dictionary with T instances as keys, and for values, either
-    - A List of T instances the T instance is attached to.
-    - A Dictionary with the attached T instance as the key and the number of turns it takes to get from one to the other as the value

-It is also possible to add a discounting rate through the `SetDiscount` function on the Map.
-Discounting will mean that green tokens that can be attained at later turns will have their value reduced, and the later it is the lower its value becomes.
-This is useful if there is a chance that piles of tokens might disappear due to some unforseen extraneous reasons.
-For example, it's not worth considering a pile of 5 green tokens that can be attained at turn 10 that much if there is a good chance the pile will be disappear by the time turn 10 comes around.
-The bots will thusly treat future gains lower then immediate gains.
-The default value is 1, where no piles will have their values lowered.

 These are the 4 functions that can be called to get an optimal path:
 - GetPath: Returns a Queue of the T nodes that the bot passed on it's way to get the green token, with repititions of a node if the bot stayed there for a number of turns.
 Any turns that was spent on the path between nodes is not included in the Queue.
 - GetInstructions: Returns a Queue of instructions to replicate the bot's path, including an instruction at the start to indicate the starting point.
 Each instruction includes the following attributes:
     - `Value`: Which T node to go to
     - `Time`: Which turn to to arrive at the node at
-- GetDurations: Returns a Queue of durations which indicate at what turns the bot can be at a node.
+- GetDurations: Returns a Queue of durations which indicate at what turns the bot can be present at a node.
 Each duration is includes the following attributes:
     - `Value`: Which T node to go to
     - `CanArriveAt`: The earliest turn that the bot can arrive at the node at.
-This is after retrieving all tokens from previous nodes.
+This is after retrieving all tokens from previous nodes
     - `MustArriveBy`: The latest turn that the bot can arrive at the node at in order to get the green tokens they are scheduled to get
     - `MustStayUntil`: The earliest turn that the bot can stay at the node for.
-That is, the point where the bot has gotten all the green tokens it can get at this node.
-Will be equal to `CanArriveBy` if no tokens are attained at this node.
+That is, the point where the bot has gotten all the green tokens it can get at this node Will be equal to `CanArriveBy` if no tokens are attained at this node
     - `CanStayUntil`: The latest turn that the bot can stay at the node for before it starts losing out on tokens.
 Will be equal to `MustArriveBy` if no tokens are attained at this node.
 - GetScheduleItems: Returns a Queue of ScheduleItems(token piles) that the bot collected in its maximal journey.
 Each ScheduleItem includes:
     - `Value`: Which T node the ScheduleItem occurred at